KGT1/jellyfin-discord-music-bot/README.md

-summon | Join the channel the author of the message(now you can cast to the Bot from within Jellyfin) disconnect | Disconnect from all current Voice Channels play | Play the following item(can be the name of the song or the Stream URL) pause/resume | Pause/Resume audio seek | Where to Seek to in seconds or MM:SS skip | Skip this Song
+summon | Join the channel the author of the message(now you can cast to the Bot from within Jellyfin) disconnect | Disconnect from all current Voice Channels play | Play the following item(can be the name of the song or the Stream URL) add | Add the following item to the current playlist pause/resume | Pause/Resume audio seek | Where to Seek to in seconds or MM:SS skip | Skip this Song